Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 -

 For most couples, their home and retirement savings (and maybe a business) are their biggest assets.
 This is where we note what was acquired and earned during your marriage (“community property”) versus what could be considered “separate property.”
-We also consider the tax implications of dividing these “R” assets.
+We also consider liquidity (ease of accessing funds) and the tax implications of dividing these “R” assets.
 This isn’t just about splitting things down the middle; it’s about understanding the impact of the choices.

 -

 Child or spousal support — or both — may be merited in your divorce.
 Here we look at your cash flow needs and get realistic about your post-divorce lifestyle.
 While Washington State has a formula for child support, spousal support (aka “maintenance”) is more nuanced.
 I help you with a preliminary budget and understanding of your rights and responsibilities, so you can negotiate a fair support agreement.
-We’ll also discuss who can stay on whose health insurance and for how long.
+We’ll also discuss who can stay on whose health, home and vehicle insurance and for how long.

 -

-Here, we consider the timing of your divorce, including any significant milestones like the ages and stages of your children, career trajectories, tax filings, etc. We go over the various routes to divorce in Washington State.
+Here, we consider the timing of your divorce, working around significant milestones like the ages and stages of your children, career trajectories, tax filings, etc. We go over the various routes to divorce in Washington State.
 We also discuss building the right divorce team — the professionals who will support you through your chosen process.
 A divorce budget is drafted based on your choices.

 (Spoiler alert: I believe starting with a financially-focused divorce coach and figuring out HOW you want to divorce before hiring an attorney is a smart, cost-effective move!)